Individual 401(k) Plan

-When funds are withdrawn from your account as a distribution, tax liabilities may apply.
-At the time of your retirement, you could find yourself in a much lower tax bracket than when you were employed.
+When funds are withdrawn from your account as a distribution, taxes may be due—however, in retirement, you could find yourself in a lower tax bracket than when you were employed.
 This means that you could have a lower tax liability on those funds.

 One of the most notable benefits to a Individual(k) plan is the fact that funds are tax-deferred while in the account.
-That means that any money that goes into your Solo 401(k) account is also tax-deferred until withdrawn.
+That means that any money you contribute into your Individual 401(k) account is also tax-deferred until withdrawn.

-Up to $22,500 of your elective deferrals can be Roth or after-tax contributions, Roth contributions may grow tax-free instead of tax-deferred if certain requirements are met.
+Up to $22,500 of your contributions can be Roth or after-tax contributions.
+Roth contributions may grow tax-free instead of tax-deferred if certain requirements are met.

 Individual(k) plans allow for you, the account owner, to take a loan from the 401(k) up to 50% of the value of the plan, or $50,000, whichever is less.

-If you are age 50 or older you can make an additional catch-up contribution of $1,000 (total contribution amount of $7,500) to your account.
+If you are age 50 or older you can make an additional catch-up contribution of $1,000— up to a total contribution of $7,500—to your account.

 It’s easy to get started investing in a Individual(k) plan.
 Open an account in just a few minutes on our online portal.